octaviogarbet/ionicv3-example/README.md

 })
 export class ComponentsModule {}
 ```
-Finally we will import the generated ComponentsModule in the ListModule, so we can use the component that we have just created in our list page.
+Finally we will import the generated `ComponentsModule` in the `ListModule`, so we can use the component that we have just created in our list page.

 ```typescript
 import { NgModule } from '@angular/core';